Most interesting landmarks of Lesotho

 This exotic, landlocked country is located high in the mountains – it is the only country in the world entirely above 1,000 m in elevation.

-Lesotho is friendly country with gorgeous scenery.
+Lesotho is a friendly country with gorgeous scenery.
 Highlights of this country are the impressive horseshoe waterfalls, including the world-class Maletsunyane Falls, as well as the amazing plateau – fortress Thaba-Bosiu and prehistoric rock art.

 Featured: Maletsunyane Falls